apache/flink-cdc/docs/content/docs/core-concept/transform.md

 What's more, it also helps users filter some unnecessary data during the synchronization process.

 # Example
-This feature has not been implemented now.
+This feature will support soon.